 The National Park Service explains that Fire Behavior is influenced by a myriad of factors including weather and topography (the shape and features of the Earth’s surface), as these can affect parts of the fire triangle.
 The effects of these factors can be cumulative.

-As those of us who were in Sonoma County the night of the fire know, weather can be a major contributing factor.
+Weather can be a major contributing factor to fire intensity.
 The night of the Tubbs Fire, we recorded wind speeds of up to 33 mph near Pepperwood’s Bechtel House.
 Though high, these speeds are not as high as some speeds recorded in other parts of Santa Rosa, possibly because our weather station is partially shielded by the adjacent hillside to the northeast.
 Wind brings fresh oxygen to a fire moving it toward a new fuel source.

 The ambient temperature can influence the temperature of the fuels.
 The temperature of the fuel can influence how easily it ignites.
-That night, temperatures remained in the high 60’s, a warm night for October.
 Humidity in the air can also influence fires.
 At lower humidity levels, fuels can become drier and ignite more easily.
 Usually at Pepperwood, we have recorded relative humidity going up at night.
-The evening before the fire, on October 7, we recorded relative humidity up at 70%.
+The evening before the Tubbs Fire, on October 7, 2017, we recorded relative humidity up at 70%.
 However, the night of the fire, on October 8, relative humidity stayed very low at around 15% all night—meaning the fuels were dry, warm and ignitable.

 The lay of the land can greatly influence fire behavior.
 Topography is one key aspect.
 As explained by the National Fire Protection Association, due to convection, the steeper the slope the quicker fire can move up a hillside.
 They go on to explain, “Slope increases the radiation and heat transfer up the slope.”
 Aspect can also influence fire behavior.
 Slopes facing the south are generally warmer and the vegetation can tend to be drier relative to vegetation found on north facing slopes.
 Canyons and ridges and even soil type can also influence fire behavior.